pramine/environment-operator/docs/Environment_Config.md

                max_replicas: 5
                target_cpu_utilization_percentage: 75
     ```
-    - **requests**:  This is how to specify the CPU/Memory footprint required by your microservice.
-Within environment-operator, we've implemented a Guaranteed Quality of service for pods.
-In the example below, the pods that are deployed will have CPU/Memory [requests & limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container) set to ensure [Guaranteed](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed) quality of service.
+    - **requests**:  This is how to specify the [quality of service](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) required by your microservice.
+In the example below, the pods that are deployed will have CPU/Memory [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container) set  to ensure a guaranteed quality of service.
 This means that the service below will be guaranteed .5 CPU (or 500m) and a 100MiB Memory footprint on the node it is scheduled to.
+To achieve a Burstable QoS, you would only specify either memory or cpu shares in your request.
+And if you omit any request for your service, your QoS level for that service when it is scheduled to a node will be BestEffort.
     ```
          services:
          - name: hpaservice